vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

 * Standalone ESXi 6.0 host that is not managed by a vCenter Server instance.
 * vCenter Server 6.0, managing one or more standalone ESXi 6.0 hosts.
-* vCenter Server 6.0, managing a cluster of ESXi 6.0 hosts, with DRS enabled.
+* vCenter Server 6.0, managing a cluster of ESXi 6.0 hosts, with VMware vSphere Distributed Resource Scheduler&trade; (DRS) enabled.

 Caveats and limitations: